 Back in 2012, our CEO, Phil Walton started his first ever Tip of the Week blog.
 Recently he reached a milestone and published his weekly 400th blog.
-We had a few people ask on Twitter if Phil could give some advice for those wanting to start their own Salesforce related blog and how to keep going.
+We had a few people ask on Twitter if Phil could give some Salesforce blogging tips for those wanting to start their own Salesforce related blog and how to keep going.
 Read below on what he has to say…

 I have written a Salesforce blog post every Friday for over 400 weeks now.
 I’ve never missed a Friday, even when it fell on Christmas Day, New Year’s Day, and even the birth of my second child!
 I always research it and write it personally, usually ‘live’ on the Friday morning.
 Though as Cloud Galacticos has grown, I’ve had to be more organised and now try to prepare it earlier in the week.
 However, I still enjoy writing it today as I did back in 2012.